 - required watercourse alteration permits from the DOEC.
-The hydrologic function of wetlands will be maintained; - iii.
-The infilling of watercourses and waterbodies will not be permitted, except as authorized by regulatory agencies and with the approval of the OSEM.
-The OSEM will inspect the work to ensure it is completed in compliance with the required watercourse alteration permits from the DOEC, and any guidance provided by DFO; - iv.
-Buffer zones will be maintained between the roads and the bank of any watercourse they parallel (refer to Section "Erosion Prevention and Sediment Control"); and - v.
-Road fill will be dry and ice free.
-On areas of sensitive terrain, excess fill will be enddumped from the established roadbed. - o) Culverts will be properly installed to maintain natural cross-drainage and to prevent ponding; - The number of stream crossings will be minimized.
-Where access must cross a stream, the environmental protection procedures detailed in Section "Erosion Prevention and Sediment Control" will be followed; - q) Where possible, construction activities will avoid areas of wildlife concentrations to prevent undue disturbance of wildlife during critical periods (refer to Sections: "Scheduling and Timing of Construction Activities", "Resource Specific Mitigations" & "Site Rehabilitation").
-If encounters with wildlife are unavoidable, then contingency plans detailed in the Contingency Plan Section of this document will be followed; - r) Where possible, rights-of-way will avoid known archaeological, historic and/or spiritual sites and required buffers will be respected (See Section "Buffer Zones").
-Where they cannot be avoided, the site will be mitigated to the satisfaction of Provincial Archaeology Office (PAO) prior to work proceeding.
-If any archaeological or historic sites are encountered (known or otherwise), all work will cease in that area until approval to proceed has been granted by the PAO; - s) Reference will be made to the Guidelines for Protection of Fish Habitat in Newfoundland and Labrador, 1998; and - t) Boundaries of right-of-way and road easements and all boundaries of the facility, infrastructure and borrow sites that will be developed will be staked.
+The hydrologic function of wetlands shall be maintained; - iii.
+The infilling of watercourses and waterbodies shall not be permitted, except as authorized by regulatory agencies and with the approval of the OSEM.
+The OSEM shall inspect the work to ensure it is completed in compliance with the required watercourse alteration permits from the DOEC, and any guidance provided by DFO; - iv.
+Buffer zones shall be maintained between the roads and the bank of any watercourse they parallel (refer to Section "Erosion Prevention and Sediment Control"); and - v.
+Road fill shall be dry and ice free.
+On areas of sensitive terrain, excess fill shall be enddumped from the established roadbed. - o) Culverts shall be properly installed to maintain natural cross-drainage and to prevent ponding; - The number of stream crossings shall be minimized.
+Where access must cross a stream, the environmental protection procedures detailed in Section "Erosion Prevention and Sediment Control" shall be followed; - q) Where possible, construction activities shall avoid areas of wildlife concentrations to prevent undue disturbance of wildlife during critical periods (refer to Sections: "Scheduling and Timing of Construction Activities", "Resource Specific Mitigations" & "Site Rehabilitation").
+If encounters with wildlife are unavoidable, then contingency plans detailed in the Contingency Plan Section of this document shall be followed; - r) Where possible, rights-of-way shall avoid known archaeological, historic and/or spiritual sites and required buffers shall be respected (See Section "Buffer Zones").
+Where they cannot be avoided, the site shall be mitigated to the satisfaction of Provincial Archaeology Office (PAO) prior to work proceeding.
+If any archaeological or historic sites are encountered (known or otherwise), all work shall cease in that area until approval to proceed has been granted by the PAO: - s) Reference shall be made to the Guidelines for Protection of Fish Habitat in Newfoundland and Labrador, 1998; and - t) Boundaries of right-of-way and road easements and all boundaries of the facility, infrastructure and borrow sites that shall be developed shall be staked.